-Earlier this year I did a post on Choosing A Backpack.
-The post took readers through my thought process around choosing a new backpack, along with my shortlist.
-The Arc Haul was the overall winner, and it has performed well on trips where I keep the weight lower.
+Earlier this year, I did a post on Choosing A Backpack.
+The post took readers through my thought process of choosing a new backpack and my shortlist.
+The Arc Haul was the overall winner and has performed well on trips where I keep the weight lower.

 My Backpack Requirements

-- Light Weight – Light weight is important on long distance hikes.
-The days are long, so to combat fatigue I keep my backpack light.
+- Light Weight – Being lightweight is essential on long-distance hikes.
+The days are long, so I keep my backpack light to combat fatigue.
 I want to keep the pack’s weight itself @ less than 2 pounds.

-- Durability – There is not a trail where my backpack has not fallen down a mountain.
+- Durability – There is no trail where my backpack has not fallen down a mountain.
 Luckily, the pack has rarely been on me at the time.
-On the CDT I even had my Osprey run over by a truck.
-The ability to hold up to rough conditions is important to me.
+I even had my Osprey run over on the CDT by a truck.
+The ability to hold up to rough conditions is crucial to me.

 - Size – I want my pack to be between 55L – 65L, preferably closer to the high end.
 I usually go into town about every 3-5 days, but I carry a warmer sleeping bag or quilt and cook on my hikes.
 I need a little more volume.